 A jar of locally made apple cider jelly is always found on the October Country Inn’s breakfast table.
 It is such a popular treat for our guests that we periodically take the trip to Willis Wood’s family farm in nearby Weathersfield in order to keep a small stock of his cider jelly on hand for guests to purchase and take home.

 The Wood’s farm is a small general farm that has been in his family since 1798.
 Besides keeping cows, sheep, chickens, and a garden for personal use and local sales, the Wood’s family has been making apple cider and jelly since 1882 when they bought a twin-screw cider press from the Empire State Press Company.
-Back then, the press was housed by the mill pond because it was powered by a water-wheel.
-It has since been moved up the hill to its present location, and powered by electricity, but it’s still the same press that has been in use since 1882.
+A water wheel powered the original press.
+Consequently, it used to be by the mill pond.
+When electricity became availalbe, Wood’s mover it up the hill to its present location.
+This press been in use since 1882.